vkgpt11/reactjs/react-interview-qna.md

 ![](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ogimage.png)

 ## 11. What is the use of `constructor` in react component?
+The constructor for a React component is called before it is mounted.
 #### Best Practice of using `constructor`:
 + Use to initialize the state.
 Constructor is the only place where you should assign `this.state` directly
 + Use to bind event handler methods to instance